AlfarizaRasendria/SEA-Cinema-Compfest/README.md

 # SEA-Cinema

-SEA-Cinema is a movie ticket booking website built with Laravel, allowing users to easily order tickets for currently playing movies.
+SEA-Cinema is a movie ticket booking website built with Laravel, this website allows users to order movie tickets to be screened easily due to various features such as order tickets, seat selection, cancel tickets, top up, withdraw, check balances.

 ### Technologies Used